antmd/MailPluginManager/README.markdown

 #### Other

 * Add support for .mbinstall install through sparkle updater?
-* What about debs that want to use this but have there own installer?
+* What about devs that want to use this but have there own installer?

 ---